dfcreative/ideas/ideas.md

 # Ideas for projects

+* [ ] path-base - collection of svg paths (not icons!) marked up, like thenoun but pure b/w svg to copy-paste
+* [ ] multicaret-textarea
 * [ ] _caret-toolkit_: get, set, getCoords, getBoundingBox, onchange, setFromCoords, charsInLine, lineNo
 * [ ] _search by painting_: you paint a picture on the canvas, and google suggests similar images to what your looks like
 * [x] [_spirals designer_](https://mircamtl.github.io/logo): for mirca logo - define shape/function to repeat, folding, style etc. Switchable to regular rect coords.